 She, too, loves playing games and likes to win!

 She decides to take on Hank, in his latest game, by swapping Hank’s intrusive thoughts with happier and more appealing ones instead, in the form of tasty treats.

-The name Trixie was chosen as it means, “she who brings happiness,” which is exactly what she does for Leo, another of Hank’s victims, when she helps distract his OCD thoughts.
+The author decided on the name Trixie as it means “she who brings happiness,” which is what she does for Leo, another of Hank’s victims when she helps distract his OCD thoughts.